Sneha010/SyncPad/README.md

 Easy to use and allows cloud syncing that lets you access your meeting notes anytime anywhere.
 With SyncPad, help your meetings to become more productive and effective.

-Save paper, Go digital with SyncPad!
+Save paper, Go Digital with SyncPad!

 #### ScreenShots